-Simply put, Maven is a command-line tool for building Java applications.
+Simply put, Maven is a command-line tool for building and managing any Java-based project.

-The Maven project provides a simple ZIP file containing a precompiled version of Maven for your convenience.
+The Maven Project provides a simple ZIP file containing a precompiled version of Maven for our convenience.
 There is no installer.
-It’s up to you to set up your prerequisites and environment to run Maven.
+It’s up to us to set up our prerequisites and environment to run Maven.

-The installation of Apache Maven is a simple process of extracting the archive and adding the bin folder with the mvn command to the PATH.
+The installation of Apache Maven is a simple process of extracting the archive followed by configuring Maven such that the mvn executable is available in the OS classpath.

-Once Java is installed, you must ensure that the commands from the Java JDK are in your PATH environment variable.
-Running, for example:
+Once Java is installed, we need to ensure that the commands from the Java JDK are in our PATH environment variable.

 2. Installing Maven on Windows

-To install Maven on windows, head over to Apache Maven site to download the latest version, select the Maven zip file, for example apache-maven-3.3.9-bin.zip.
+To install Maven on Windows, we head over to the Apache Maven site to download the latest version and select the Maven zip file, for example, apache-maven-3.8.4-bin.zip.

-Unzip it to the folder you want Maven to live.
+Then, we unzip it to the folder where we want Maven to live.

 2.1.
 Adding Maven to the Environment Path

-Add both M2_HOME and MAVEN_HOME variables to the Windows environment using system properties, and point it to your Maven folder.
+We add both M2_HOME and MAVEN_HOME variables to the Windows environment using system properties and point them to our Maven folder.

-Update the PATH variable by appending the Maven bin folder — %M2_HOME%\bin, so that you can run the Maven’s command everywhere.
+Then, we update the PATH variable by appending the Maven bin folder — %M2_HOME%\bin — so that we can run the Maven command everywhere.

-in the command prompt.
-It should display the Maven version, the java version, and the operating system information.
-That’s it, you have set up Maven on your Windows system.
+The command above should display the Maven version, the Java version, and the operating system information.
+That’s it.
+We’ve set up Maven on our Windows system.

 3. Installing Maven on Linux

-To install Maven on the Linux operating system, download the latest version from the Apache Maven site, select the Maven binary tar.gz file, for example: apache-maven-3.3.9-bin.tar.gz.
+To install Maven on the Linux operating system, we download the latest version from the Apache Maven site and select the Maven binary tar.gz file, for example, apache-maven-3.8.4-bin.tar.gz.

 3.1.
 Adding Maven to the Environment Path

-Finally, verify if Maven has been added by running:
+Finally, we can verify if Maven has been added:

 $ mvn -version

-You have successfully installed Maven on your Linux system.
+We have successfully installed Maven on our Linux system.

 3.2.
 Installing Maven on Ubuntu

-In a terminal, run apt-cache search maven, to get all the available Maven packages:
+In a terminal, we run apt-cache search maven to get all the available Maven packages:

-The Maven package always comes with latest Apache Maven.
+The Maven package always comes with the latest Apache Maven.

-Run command sudo apt-get install maven, to install the latest Apache Maven.
+We run the command sudo apt-get install maven to install the latest Maven:

 $ sudo apt-get install maven

 This will take a few minutes to download.
-Once downloaded you can verify by running the mvn -version to verify your installation.
+Once downloaded, we can run the mvn -version to verify our installation.

 4. Installing Maven on Mac OS X

-To install Maven on Mac OS X operating system, download the latest version from the Apache Maven site, select the Maven binary tar.gz file, for example: apache-maven-3.3.9-bin.tar.gz.
+To install Maven on Mac OS X operating system, we download the latest version from the Apache Maven site and select the Maven binary tar.gz file, for example, apache-maven-3.8.4-bin.tar.gz.

 4.1.
 Adding Maven to the Environment Path

-Open the terminal and switch to the directory where the files were extracted to and then login as Super – User.
+First, let’s open the terminal and switch to the directory where the files were extracted to and then log in as superuser.

 chown -R root:wheel Downloads/apache-maven*